Bimajadivaaa/Octant-V2-Tutorial/README.md

 The goal is to show how DeFi yield can automatically fund public goods — without reducing user principal.

 It includes:
-- 🧩 Solidity smart contracts (Vault, Adapter, Donation Router)
+- 🧩 Solidity smart contracts (Vault, Adapter, Donation Router).
-- ⚙️ Foundry scripts for testing and deployment
+- ⚙️ Foundry scripts for testing and deployment.
-- 💻 A simple frontend for live demo and interaction
+- 💻 A simple frontend for live demo and interaction.

 ---